-African Black Soap Is Very Similar to Regular Soap and Therefore Is Very Unlikely to Help with Acne
+There Is No Evidence That It Could.
+In Fact, African Black Soap Is Very Similar to Regular Soap and Should Be Avoided.

 The Essential Information

-Although African black soap has a centuries-old reputation in some African cultures as a folk remedy for various skin conditions, there is no hard evidence showing its efficacy in acne.
+Although African black soap has a centuries-old reputation in some African cultures as a folk remedy for various skin conditions, there is no evidence showing that it helps with acne.
 In fact, soap in general is a bad idea when it comes to acne-prone skin because soap can damage the skin's barrier and lead to more acne.

 Since people with acne already tend to have an impaired skin barrier, any soap, including African black soap, should be avoided.